Jamaica: Religion

 Christianity is the largest religion practised in Jamaica.
-About 70% are Protestants; Roman Catholics are just 2% of the population.
+About 70% are Protestants; Catholics are just 2% of the population.
 According to the 2001 census, the country's largest Protestant denominations are the Church of God (24%), Seventh-day Adventist Church (11%), Pentecostal (10%), Baptist (7%), Anglican (4%), United Church (2%), Methodist (2%), Moravian (1%) and Plymouth Brethren (1%).
-Bedwardism is a form of Christianity native to the island, sometime view as a separate faith.
+Bedwardism is a form of Christianity native to the island, sometimes viewed as a separate faith.
 The Christian faith gained acceptance as British Christian abolitionists and Baptist missionaries joined educated former slaves in the struggle against slavery.

 The Rastafari movement has 29,026 adherents, according to the 2011 census, with 25,325 Rastafarian males and 3,701 Rastafarian females.
 The faith originated in Jamaica in the 1930s and though rooted in Christianity it is heavily Afrocentric in its focus, revering figures such as the Jamaican black nationalist Marcus Garvey and Haile Selassie, the former Emperor of Ethiopia.
 Rastafari has since spread across the globe, especially to areas with large black or African diasporas.

 Various faiths and traditional religious practices derived from Africa are practised on the island, notably Kumina, Convince, Myal and Obeah.

 Other religions in Jamaica include Jehovah's Witnesses (2% population), the Bahá'í faith, which counts perhaps 8,000 adherents and 21 Local Spiritual Assemblies, Mormonism, Buddhism, and Hinduism.
 The Hindu Diwali festival is celebrated yearly among the Indo-Jamaican community.

 There is also a small population of about 200 Jews, who describe themselves as Liberal-Conservative.
 The first Jews in Jamaica trace their roots back to early 15th-century Spain and Portugal.
 Kahal Kadosh Shaare Shalom, also known as the United Congregation of Israelites, is a historic synagogue located in the city of Kingston.
 Originally built in 1912, it is the official and only Jewish place of worship left on the island.
 The once abundant Jewish population has voluntarily converted to Christianity over time.
 Shaare Shalom is one of the few synagogues in the world that contains sand covered floors and is a popular tourist destination.

 Other small groups include Muslims, who claim 5,000 adherents.
 The Muslim holidays of Ashura (known locally as Hussay or Hosay) and Eid have been celebrated throughout the island for hundreds of years.
 In the past, every plantation in each parish celebrated Hosay.
 Today it has been called an Indian carnival and is perhaps most well known in Clarendon where it is celebrated each August.
 People of all religions attend the event, showing mutual respect.